inigodelportillo/ITU-Rpy/README.md

 The propagation loss on an Earth-space path and a horizontal-path, relative to the free-space loss, is the sum of different contributions, namely:  attenuation by atmospheric gases; attenuation by rain, other precipitation and clouds; scintillation and multipath effects; attenuation by sand and dust storms.
 Each of these contributions has its own characteristics as a function of frequency, geographic location and elevation angle.
 ITU-Rpy allows for fast, vectorial computation of the different contributions to the atmospheric attenuation.

+## Documentation
+The documentation can be found at [ITU-Rpy Documentation](http://itu-rpy.readthedocs.io/en/latest/index.html) in Read the docs.
+Examples of use cases can be found in the `examples` folder.

 ## Installation
 ITU-Rpy has the followind dependencies: `numpy`, `scipy`, `joblib`, and `astropy`